gebeyehu08/Objective_Data-analytics-python/schema/CONTRIBUTING.md

 ## Generators
 We use [Yellicode](https://www.yellicode.com/introduction) for code generation.

-Here is a list of the generators we currently have:
+Here is a list of the generators we plan to support, some are not yet finished at this point:
 - Validator module
 - TypeScript Schema for the SDKs
 - Core Tracker SDK factories